William Blair Weighs in on TreeHouse Foods, Inc.’s Q3 2023 Earnings (NYSE:THS)

-TreeHouse Foods, Inc. (NYSE:THS – Free Report) – Research analysts at William Blair decreased their Q3 2023 earnings estimates for shares of TreeHouse Foods in a research report issued on Monday, August 7th.
-William Blair analyst J. Andersen now anticipates that the company will post earnings of $0.47 per share for the quarter, down from their previous forecast of $0.52.
+TreeHouse Foods, Inc. (NYSE:THS – Free Report) – Stock analysts at William Blair dropped their Q3 2023 EPS estimates for shares of TreeHouse Foods in a note issued to investors on Monday, August 7th.
+William Blair analyst J. Andersen now anticipates that the company will post earnings per share of $0.47 for the quarter, down from their prior estimate of $0.52.
 The consensus estimate for TreeHouse Foods’ current full-year earnings is $2.61 per share.

-TreeHouse Foods (NYSE:THS – Get Free Report) last announced its quarterly earnings data on Monday, August 7th.
-The company reported $0.42 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.42.
-The business had revenue of $843.60 million during the quarter, compared to analyst estimates of $831.84 million.
-TreeHouse Foods had a positive return on equity of 7.49% and a negative net margin of 2.09%.
-TreeHouse Foods’s quarterly revenue was up 4.1% compared to the same quarter last year.
-During the same period last year, the company earned ($0.04) earnings per share.
+A number of other analysts have also recently weighed in on the stock.
+Barclays reduced their price objective on shares of TreeHouse Foods from $57.00 to $55.00 and set an “equal weight” rating for the company in a research note on Thursday, July 20th.
+Stifel Nicolaus decreased their price target on shares of TreeHouse Foods from $56.00 to $52.00 and set a “hold” rating for the company in a report on Tuesday.
+TheStreet upgraded TreeHouse Foods from a “c+” rating to a “b-” rating in a research note on Monday, July 3rd.
+UBS Group increased their target price on TreeHouse Foods from $60.00 to $64.00 in a research note on Tuesday, May 9th.
+Finally, StockNews.com started coverage on TreeHouse Foods in a research report on Thursday, May 18th.
+They issued a “hold” rating for the company.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, TreeHouse Foods presently has a consensus rating of “Hold” and a consensus price target of $55.60.

 Institutional Inflows and Outflows

-Several institutional investors and hedge funds have recently added to or reduced their stakes in THS.
-Dimensional Fund Advisors LP raised its position in shares of TreeHouse Foods by 5.3% during the first quarter.
-Dimensional Fund Advisors LP now owns 2,935,988 shares of the company’s stock worth $148,061,000 after acquiring an additional 147,939 shares during the last quarter.
-Shapiro Capital Management LLC lifted its position in TreeHouse Foods by 47.7% during the 1st quarter.
-Shapiro Capital Management LLC now owns 2,628,233 shares of the company’s stock valued at $84,787,000 after purchasing an additional 848,909 shares during the period.
-State Street Corp boosted its stake in shares of TreeHouse Foods by 1.2% in the 2nd quarter.
-State Street Corp now owns 1,997,638 shares of the company’s stock valued at $83,541,000 after purchasing an additional 23,101 shares during the last quarter.
-Neuberger Berman Group LLC raised its stake in shares of TreeHouse Foods by 3.3% during the fourth quarter.
-Neuberger Berman Group LLC now owns 1,413,408 shares of the company’s stock worth $69,765,000 after buying an additional 45,228 shares during the last quarter.
-Finally, Geode Capital Management LLC raised its stake in shares of TreeHouse Foods by 4.1% during the first quarter.
-Geode Capital Management LLC now owns 966,051 shares of the company’s stock worth $48,718,000 after buying an additional 37,998 shares during the last quarter.
-Institutional investors and hedge funds own 99.55% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Sequoia Financial Advisors LLC increased its holdings in TreeHouse Foods by 5.1% in the 2nd quarter.
+Sequoia Financial Advisors LLC now owns 4,891 shares of the company’s stock valued at $246,000 after buying an additional 239 shares during the period.
+Oak Ridge Investments LLC increased its stake in TreeHouse Foods by 10.1% in the second quarter.
+Oak Ridge Investments LLC now owns 134,355 shares of the company’s stock valued at $6,769,000 after acquiring an additional 12,373 shares during the period.
+Hodges Capital Management Inc. raised its position in TreeHouse Foods by 28.1% in the second quarter.
+Hodges Capital Management Inc. now owns 75,900 shares of the company’s stock worth $4,857,000 after purchasing an additional 16,672 shares in the last quarter.
+Headlands Technologies LLC bought a new position in TreeHouse Foods during the second quarter worth about $33,000.
+Finally, Picton Mahoney Asset Management lifted its stake in TreeHouse Foods by 86.1% during the second quarter.
+Picton Mahoney Asset Management now owns 220,554 shares of the company’s stock worth $11,112,000 after purchasing an additional 102,058 shares during the period.
+99.55% of the stock is owned by institutional investors.

-In related news, Director Mark Hunter sold 7,828 shares of the stock in a transaction that occurred on Friday, June 23rd.
+In other news, Director Mark Hunter sold 7,828 shares of TreeHouse Foods stock in a transaction that occurred on Friday, June 23rd.
 The stock was sold at an average price of $52.41, for a total transaction of $410,265.48.
-Following the sale, the director now directly owns 4,567 shares in the company, valued at approximately $239,356.47.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.93% of the stock is currently owned by corporate insiders.
+Following the sale, the director now owns 4,567 shares of the company’s stock, valued at approximately $239,356.47.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 0.93% of the company’s stock.

 About TreeHouse Foods